jnxzu/Csharp-Razor-Spotify-Recommendations-Web-App/README.md

-# Spotify Recommendation Web Application
+# C# Razor Spotify Recommendations
-Web Application for suggesting music on Spotify via the Spotify Web API using .NET Razor Pages.
+Simple web application using the Spotify API for music recommendation.
+Built with .NET Razor Pages.